Dulajdeshan/awesome-strapi/.github/contributing.md

 ## Guidelines

-- Ensure the link is relevant to Strapi and offers high value.
+- Ensure the link is relevant to **Strapi 5** and offers high value.
 - Use descriptive text for each link.
 - Follow the formatting in the main README for consistency.